Shah Makhdum Ruposh: Death

 Although the exact circumstances are unknown, but Makhdum died on 27 Rajab and was buried at Dargah Para in Rampur Boalia.
-Although some sources mention the year corresponding to 1313 CE, others suggest he died in 1592 CE aged 117.
-During the Mughal period, Ali Quli Beg, a Twelver Shia and servant of Abbas the Great, constructed a square-shaped one-domed mazar (mausoleum) above the grave.
+Although some sources mention the year corresponding to 1313 CEE.At first, his grave had no structures built around or on top of it, but during the Mughal period, Ali Quli Beg, a Twelver Shia and servant of Abbas the Great, constructed a square-shaped, one-domed mazar (mausoleum) above the grave.
 Devotees commemorate Makhdum's death every year with an urs on 27 Rajab at the Dargah premise.
 The Mutawalli (guardian) of the shrine in 1877 stated that the shrine estate was made rent-free as a gift by Mughal emperor Humayun.

-In 1904, the ninth Mutawalli of the estate, Ghulam Akbar, made a statement at the Rajshahi District Court mentioning that although the estate was established in 1634, Shah Makhdum Rupos was alive 450 years before that (thus placing him in the 12th century in 1184 AD).
+In 1904, the ninth Mutawalli of the estate, Ghulam Akbar, made a statement at the Rajshahi District Court mentioning that although the estate was established in 1634, Shah Makhdum Ruposh was alive 450 years before that (thus placing him in the 12th century in 1184 AD).
 Shah Nur was the first Mutawalli of the shrine.